|Tel||+44 (0)1865 740382 / 221003 (PA)|

 Katy Vincent (Senior Pain Fellow)

-After an MSc in Biomedical Sciences (Cum Laude, 1995), at Leiden University, the Netherlands, I came to Oxford on an Erasmus exchange scholarship in 1993.
-After a DPhil (NDOG/DPH, St Edmund Hall, 1999) researching the epidemiology of chronic pelvic pain, I was awarded an MRC Training Research Fellowship in Genetic Epidemiology based at the Wellcome Trust Centre for Human Genetics, which included an MSc in Genetic Epidemiology (Erasmus University Rotterdam, Netherlands, 2001) and research periods at the Queensland Institute for Medical Research, Australia and the Dept of Human Genetics, University of Pittsburgh, USA.
+I came to Oxford on an Erasmus exchange scholarship in 1993, after an MSc in Biomedical Sciences (Cum Laude, 1995), at Leiden University, the Netherlands.
+I read for a DPhil (NDOG/DPH, St Edmund Hall, 1999) on the epidemiology of chronic pelvic pain, and was subsequently awarded an MRC Training Research Fellowship in Genetic Epidemiology based at the Wellcome Trust Centre for Human Genetics, which included an MSc in Genetic Epidemiology (Erasmus University Rotterdam, Netherlands, 2001) and research periods at the Queensland Institute for Medical Research, Australia and the Dept of Human Genetics, University of Pittsburgh, USA.

 In 2007, I was awarded a Wellcome Trust Research Career Development Fellowship and in 2012 became Co-Director of the Endometriosis CaRe centre in Oxford (with Christian Becker).
-I was appointed as Senior Fellow at NDOG in 2014, and subsequently Professor of Reproductive and Genomic Epidemiology.
+I was appointed as Professor of Reproductive and Genomic Epidemiology in 2015.

-Other current roles include: Scientific Lead for Genetic Discovery & Translation in the Oxford University-Bayer Healthcare Endometriosis Alliance; Scientific Advisory Board member of the Boston Center for Endometriosis (Harvard Medical School, USA); Board Member (Secretary) of the World Endometriosis Society; Section Head Endometriosis, Faculty 1000; Scientific Advisory Board member for AbbVie Inc, Bayer HealthCare, and Roche Diagnostics.
+Other current roles include: Board Member (Secretary), World Endometriosis Society; Chair, Research Directions Committee, World Endometriosis Society/World Endometriosis Research Foundation; Research Advisory Board, Wellbeing of Women UK; Lead for Genetic Discovery & Translation in the Oxford University-Bayer Healthcare Endometriosis Alliance; Scientific Advisory Board member of the Boston Center for Endometriosis (Harvard Medical School, USA); Section Head Endometriosis, Faculty 1000; Scientific Advisory Board member for AbbVie Inc, Bayer HealthCare, and Roche Diagnostics.
 I was recognised in 2013 as Outstanding Female Scientist (AcademiaNet, by Wellcome Trust nomination).

 MSc DPhil (OXON)

-Professor of Reproductive & Genomic Epidemiology and Director of Graduate Studies
+Professor of Reproductive & Genomic Epidemiology, Co-Director Endometriosis CaRe centre, Director of Graduate Studies

 - Deputy Head of Department